mikeliddle/TunnelTestEnv/Readme.md

 # Welcome to TunnelTestEnv
 The TunnelTestEnv Powershell script creates a full test environment for Microsoft Tunnel.
 The environment includes a Linux VM tunnel gateway server, and a second Linux VM that runs containers for a proxy server, a DNS server, and a web server.
-By default, an Intune tenant is also created, with tunnel profiles.
+By default, an Intune tenant is also configured with tunnel profiles.

 TunnelTestEnv has been tested on MacOS and Windows.
 It can probably be made to run on Linux as well.
 The main script is named CreateServer.ps1.